Sugiuma/ADEGuard/re.md

 ✅ **In short:**
 The **Clinical ADE Insights Dashboard** transforms AI model outputs into **actionable clinical intelligence**, allowing doctors and researchers to visually explore severity trends, ADE frequency, and patient demographics — bridging the gap between AI predictions and clinical interpretation.

-Perfect!
-Here’s a clean, PowerPoint-ready summary of your classifier training as a table and chart:

----

 ### **Classifier Training Summary**